spotify/crtauth/PROTOCOL.md

 invalid `Authorization` header it MUST return the HTTP status code `401 Unauthorized` as per [RFC2616 section 10.4.2][RFC2616] `(1)`.

-This prompts the client to issue an HTTP HEAD request as per [RFC2616 section 9.4][RFC2616] using the special request uri `/_auth` with an `X-CHAP` header indicating the version of the protocol as well as the username of the user that is to be be authenticated `(2)`.
+This prompts the client to issue an HTTP GET request as per [RFC2616 section 9.4][RFC2616] using the special request uri `/_auth` with an `X-CHAP` header indicating the version of the protocol as well as the username of the user that is to be be authenticated `(2)`.